JuliaPluto/HypertextLiteral.jl/docs/src/index.md

 This package provides a Julia macro, `@htl`, that constructs an object which could be rendered to `MIME"text/html"` displays.
-This macro support interpolation sensible to the needs of HTML generation.
+This macro supports interpolation sensible to the needs of HTML generation.

     using HypertextLiteral

-When printed directly to the console (via `show`), the output of this macro reproduce a verified expression that generated them.
+When printed directly to the console (via `show`), the output of this macro reproduces the expression that generated them.

 ```julia
 name = "World"